Updated: Oct 26

-Some readers of this blog may know of the Terrills of Virginia, three brothers who would serve on opposing sides, both of whom who would be killed in action during the war.
+Some readers of this blog may know of the Terrills of Virginia, two brothers who would serve on opposing sides, both of whom who would be killed in action during the war.
 Their memorial stone simply states "This monument erected by their father.
 God alone knows which was right."
 However I am willing to bet that you do not know of the Kentucky Terrill family, five brothers who would also serve on opposite sides during the War of the Rebellion, and who were fourth cousins to their more famous Virginian namesakes.

 About one mile east of the sleepy Ohio River town of Petersburg, Kentucky, along Kentucky Highway 20 (the Petersburg-Burlington Pike), is the stately home of George W. Terrill.
 The large brick Italianate house was the heart of Terrill's farm, now hemmed in by modern houses on either side.
 George Terrill was born in Boone County, Kentucky on July 19th, 1827 (or July 18th, 1828 as records do not correlate) to John and Nancy Terrill.
 John and Nancy would have five sons that would serve in the Civil War.

 George would become captain of Company G of the Fifth Kentucky Cavalry (C. S. A.), mustering in at Lexington, Kentucky on September 2nd, 1862.
 His service records are a bit of a conundrum, as they indicate that he resigned his commission due to poor health on June 6th, 1863, and yet was also listed captured at Adam's Mills in Ohio on July 19th that same year, the latter date just happening to be the battle of Buffington Island.